 A sales by area report breaks down the sales revenue based on the different areas of your restaurant.
 Depending on the size and style of your restaurant, your report could include quite a few areas: dining room, patio, bar, and takeout areas would all have separate sales numbers in this report.

 When you’re creating a new menu design, sales by area data can help you tailor each menu specifically for its trends.
 The overall design aesthetic of the dining room and takeout menus stays the same, but the placement and inclusion of items may be different.
 Lobster, for example, may be popular in your dining room but doesn’t get a lot of takers in the bar.

 The profitability of certain items may change from area to area as well, so you should cross-reference the sales by area data with the food or alcohol cost.
 Fajitas, for example, could have a much higher takeout cost versus patio cost since they require several containers to keep the dish from getting soggy in transport.
 You can leave items with a lower profit margin off the takeout menu completely.

 Also for takeout, if you’re creating your own online menu, consider using your sales by area data to choose your most popular items and put these right at the top of the page (not everyone will scroll to the bottom or click to expand menu categories).
 Having these winning dishes in plain sight could help you drive more sales.

-Your POS should be your first stop to gain insight for restaurant menu design.
+Your POS should be your first stop to gain insight for restaurant menu design and to inform your menu pricing strategies.
 Once you’ve collected this data, you can make informed decisions about design and end up with a menu that looks great but sells even better.